tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 		**Script define symbols required for the project:**
 			* **FMOD**

 #.
-After that, press `Add Scripting Define` button.
+After that, press the `Add Scripting Define` button.
 #.
 For more information on how to add sounds :ref:`click here <sound>`.
 #.
 Next step is :ref:`setting up the scene <cityCreation>`.